notionparallax/blog/_posts/2020-03-24-the-true-name.md

 > "No one else?
 You’re the only Shevek?"
 >
 > "While I live.
 There were others, before me."
->

 <figcaption>Ursula K. Le Guin, <cite>The Dispossessed</cite>[^dis] page 198

 </figcaption>
 </figure>

 [^syl]: _[pneumonoultramicroscopicsilicovolcanoconiosis](https://en.wikipedia.org/wiki/Longest_word_in_English)_ a word made up specifically to have a lot of syllables, only has 19 syllables.
 [^dis]: Guin, Ursula K. Le.
 2014.
 The Dispossessed.
 Later printing edition.
 Harper Perennial Modern Classics.

-[^labCite]: Borges, Jorge Luis.
+[^labcite]: Borges, Jorge Luis.
 2000.
 Labyrinths: Selected Stories & Other Writings.
 1 edition.
 London: Penguin.
 [^sl]: (Some sign languages (most or all probably) have a technique that lets you construct an idea once, then place it and refer back to it later)[https://www.lifeprint.com/asl101/pages-layout/indexing.htm].

-[^earthseaCite]: Guin, Ursula K. Le.
+[^earthseacite]: Guin, Ursula K. Le.
 2018.
 The Books of Earthsea: The Complete Illustrated Edition.
 Orion Publishing Group.
 [^ch]: Unless there's a bunch of Charlies, but that's less common, especially once the people talking have established a context.
 [^h2]: Assuming that the universe is made of hydrogen, in practice it'd be a bit less, because other elements are heavier, but not by much, maybe 10<sup>78</sup> at most?
 [^twerk]:
     [This](http://web.archive.org/web/20160805180548/http://semarch.linguistics.fas.nyu.edu/barker/Syllables/index.txt) archived page is from about 2009, and asks "How many syllables does English have?".
 Amazingly, he seems to have unwittingly come up with the word "twerk", way before anyone else"

     "The syllabification algorithm is not particularly sophisticated or elaborate.
 As a result, this list contains a number of strings of sounds that are not legitimate English syllables.
 This is due to the fact that my data do not recognize morpheme boundaries, even though this affects syllabification.
 For instance, the following two putative syllables are not actually legitimate syllables of English:

     ```
     jh r ae k s     LUGGAGE-RACKS
     t w er k t      OUTWORKED
     ```

     "

     It shows up in the [Ngram record in the 70s](https://books.google.com/ngrams/graph?year_start=1800&year_end=2008&corpus=15&smoothing=7&case_insensitive=on&content=twerk&direct_url=t1%3B%2Ctwerk%3B%2Cc0#t1%3B%2Ctwerk%3B%2Cc0), but that seems to be beause of a German power station.

 [^nanda]: People say "names and addresses" but if you drop the navigational part of an address, then a name is basically the same thing.
 [^maybe]: Maybe that's it?
 IP addresses aren't a nice way to get to a website, but the are that site's _true name_ so maybe the URL is the site's _use name_.
 If that's the case, then it really would be magic to remember and be able to say a 17 syllable word.
 [^things]: This is basically security by obscurity.
 Whenever you get a share link that's got a long hex [hash](https://blog.codinghorror.com/url-shortening-hashes-in-practice/) in it, you're relying on people not just guessing and reaching into the space of all possible hashes and seeing what comes out.